getsolus/solus-site.github.io/content/blog/solus-3-released.md

 ### Support for Snaps

-IMAGE HERE
+{{< altimg "2017/08/snaps.jpg" >}}

 This release features out-of-the-box support for [snaps](https://snapcraft.io), universal software packages for Linux.
 Support for snaps relieves pressure from software vendors to target a specific platform by sharing a unified target across all Linux distributions.
-For Solus users, it also enables our users to gain access to a wide variety of software that may not meet our package inclusion criteria, such as server software, as well as enable an improved distribution method for Third Party software.
+For our users, they gain access to a wide variety of software that may not meet our package inclusion criteria, such as server software, as well as enabling an improved distribution method for Third Party software.

 ## Budgie

-{{< altimg "2017/08/budgie-10/Budgie10_4.jpg" >}}
+{{< altimg "2017/08/Budgie.jpg" >}}

-Solus ships with our brand new release of the Budgie 10.x series, Budgie 10.4, as well as introducing our new branding defaults, such as adopting the stunning Adapta GTK Theme and Papirus Icon Theme, as well as complementing those design changes by adopting the Noto Sans font.
+Solus ships with our brand new release of the Budgie 10.x series, Budgie 10.4, as well as introducing our new branding defaults, adopting the stunning Adapta GTK Theme and Papirus Icon Theme, as well as complementing those design changes by adopting the Noto Sans font.
 We've also moved the primary panel from the top of the display to the bottom and tweaked panel widget spacing to make Budgie feel more spacious.

 Whether it was implementing features, fixes, or improving / expanding translations, the Budgie community was integral to this Budgie release.
-So thank you to everyone that has contributed, whether it was features or fixes, or improving translations.
+So thank you to everyone that has contributed, whether it was features or fixes, reporting issues, or improving translations.

+### Animations

+<video src="/vids/Budgie_Animations.mp4" autoplay="autoplay" loop="loop" width="1000" height="562" preload></video>

+Budgie 10.4 now has maximize and unmaximize animations for applications.

 ### Alt+Tab